 - Americolor Soft Gel Paste – Leaf Green

-- Pastry Bags
+- Disposable Pastry Bags

-- Decorating Tip #233 {grass}
+- Grass Decorating Tip #233

-- Decorating Tip #3 {pumpkin stems}
+- Round Decorating Tip #3 - for pumpkin stems

 To decorate your Pumpkin Patch Cupcakes I’ve provided step-by-step instructions.